Giants' Malik Nabers adjusting to NFL double teams, trying to cut down on drops

 “I think there’s certain routes and concepts you can run that still allow him to get open,” Jones said.
 “And obviously, it opens up things for other people when he gets a lot of attention.”

-Notes & quotes: RB Tyrone Tracy Jr. took another step in the NFL’s concussion protocol on Thursday by joining the team for practice wearing a read no-contact jersey.
+Notes & quotes: RB Tyrone Tracy Jr. took another step in the NFL’s concussion protocol on Thursday by joining the team for practice while wearing a red no-contact jersey.
 Coach Brian Daboll said Tracy is “trending in the right direction” to be cleared to play on Sunday.
 Tracy left Monday night’s game with a presumed concussion.
 He did not practice on Wednesday . . .
 Everyone on the team other than P Jamie Gillan (hamstring) and WR Bryce Ford-Wheaton (Achilles) practiced at least on a limited basis.